top of page

 Family Life:

 Visitors to elven communities are often puzzled by the apparent absence of family life as they might expect it in other cultures.
-In truth, elves love their families just as deeply as humans or dwarves do; however, they do not feel the need to spend all their time in constant proximity to their relatives.
+In truth, elves love their families just as deeply as most other ancestries; however, they do not feel the need to spend all their time in constant proximity to their relatives.
 With lifespans that span centuries, elves have ample time to nurture family bonds, but they also value pursuing other interests and connections throughout their long lives.

 When an elf is pregnant, she is expected to adjust her activities as needed to ensure the health and safety of both herself and her child.
 Elven children are rare, making each new life an immensely precious gift to the entire community.
 It is a shared responsibility—everyone in the community contributes to supporting the expectant mother and caring for the child once it is born.
 The elven saying "It takes a village to raise a child" is not just a metaphor for them, but a literal and cherished practice.